logo for secsportsfan.com

 Nick Saban Biography

 Nick Saban was born in Fairmont, West Virginia on October 31, 1951.
 The Kent State Alum has come a long way from West Virginia to head football coach at Alabama.
-He is also now the highest paid college football coach in America.
+He was the highest paid college football coach in America.

-Saban’s $32 million contract over 8 years gave him that honor in January 2007.
-This wasn’t exactly a direct route for Coach Saban.
+Saban's $32 million contract over 8 years gave him that honor in January 2007.
+However, Les Miles passed that mark when he signed a contract guaranteeing that he (Miles) would make $1000 more than any other coach of a public university in the SEC.
+Still, with other bonuses, etc, Saban may still be #1 overall.
+In any event, this wasn't exactly a direct route for Coach Saban.
 Making just a few stops along the way, he has had many different coaching experiences in his twenty years since college.

 Saban was an assistant football coach at Kent State, Syracuse, West Virginia, Ohio State, the United States Naval Academy and Michigan State in NCAA Division I-A. In 1988 he made the crossover into the NFL, assistant coaching for the Houston Oilers.